GovTechSG/purple-a11y/INTEGRATION.md

 Example usages for Cypress and Playwright can be found in [this section](#example-usages).

-With reference to an instance of Purple A11y as `ph`:
+With reference to an instance of Purple A11y as `purpleA11y`:

-1. Fetch the necessary scripts needed to be injected to document to be scanned by executing `ph.getScripts()`.
+1. Fetch the necessary scripts needed to be injected to document to be scanned by executing `purpleA11y.getScripts()`.
 The scripts will be returned as a string.
 2. Inject the scripts into the document to be scanned.
 The easiest way that this can be done is by using `eval()` in the document's environment.
    - Note that this step needs to be done for every page visited.
 3. Run a scan by executing `runA11yScan()` in the document's environment.
    - By default, the scan will be run for the entire page.
    - It is possible to run the scan for specific sections or elements in the page.
 One way to do this is to pass an array of CSS selectors of the elements to be scanned into `runA11yScan`.
 For example, `runA11yScan(['#my-component', 'button'])`.
 Other acceptable forms of argument can be found [here](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#context-parameter).
-4. Pass the scan results back into the NodeJS environment where `ph` is in.
+4. Pass the scan results back into the NodeJS environment where `purpleA11y` is in.
-5. Push the results using `await ph.pushScanResults(scanResults)`.
+5. Push the results using `await purpleA11y.pushScanResults(scanResults)`.
 6. Repeat steps 2-5 as many times as desired.
-7. Terminate Purple A11y by using `await ph.terminate()`.
+7. Terminate Purple A11y by using `await purpleA11y.terminate()`.
 A folder containing the details and report of your scan will be created, under the directory `results` which can be found in your project's root directory.

 ### Example usages